 Did you know there’s a kind of under-sharing that has been dubbed ‘vague-booking’?
-I didn’t know until I heard it the other day, but I recognised it instantly.
+I didn’t know until I heard about it the other day, but I recognised it instantly.
 It really is a thing.

 Maybe you’ve come across it.
 Somebody posts a Facebook status update that provides only vague details about a difficult experience they are going through, or are about to endure.
 Anyone who reads it is left wondering.
 Are they in trouble?
 Do they need help?
 Did I miss something important?

 The situation is only relieved when someone else is so provoked by the ambiguous update that they just have to ask for more information.
 Once the vague-booker provides the missing details, the comment thread expands as people rush to sympathise, offer help or promise to pray.
 It’s difficult to know what motivates vague-booking, but it isn’t very helpful.

 The person who over-shares doesn’t seem to know how much and which kind of personal information is appropriate to broadcast to others.
 They tend to overwhelm their audience with intimate details that others would rather not know and can cause considerable embarrassment.
 It might help the over-sharer to unburden themselves and share so openly, but sadly, it’s of little help to others.

 Under-sharing creates confusion and over-sharing leads to awkwardness.
 Neither approach is helpful, because neither has the interests of others at heart; they’re exactly the kind of thing I want to avoid.
 Sometimes it is more helpful to let silence reign unexplained and not post anything at all online.

 I think about helpfulness a lot when I’m writing because I’m accountable for whatever I publish.
 It’s a sober responsibility that means I have very strict rules about what I share online and how I share it.
 So, I won’t publish anything that doesn’t measure up.